 The Grant Fact Sheet contains required information for grant proposals, including contact information, business officers, tax exempt status, legislative districts, facilities and administrative rates and more.

-Will you be sharing materials or information?
+Will you be sharing your research with outside collaborators?

 Will you be working with animal or human subjects?

 Determine if your study will need IRB approval and learn about the process for working with human subjects.